lucywyman/blog/source/content/oscon-2017.rst

 I made a classic conference mistake with this talk: I already knew a lot about the subject.
-While I didn't gain any new insights Meaghan's talk, I was still impressed with the content and structure of the talk!
+While I didn't gain any new insights, I was still impressed with the content and structure of the talk!
 Meaghan covered common issues one might run in to when testing using Selenium across multiple browsers, and what might be causing those issues.
 She also prescribed some patterns that can help avoid